OpenEnergyPlatform/open-MaStR/docs/postprocessing.rst

 Run postprocessing
 ==================

-During post-processing downloaded :ref:`raw data <Downloading raw data>` gets imported to a PostgreSQL database, cleaned and enriched.
+During post-processing downloaded :ref:`raw data <Downloading raw data>` gets cleanedimported to a PostgreSQL database, and enriched.
-To run the postprocessing, use the following code snippet.
+To run the postprocessing, use the following code snippets.

 .. code-block:: python

+   from open_mastr.postprocessing.cleaning import cleaned_data
    from postprocessing.postprocessing import postprocess

-   postprocess()
+   cleaned = cleaned_data()
+   postprocess(cleaned)

-As a result, tables named like `bnetza_mastr_<technology>_cleaned` appear in the schema `model_draft".
+As a result, cleaned data gets saved as CSV files and  tables named like `bnetza_mastr_<technology>_cleaned` appear in the schema `model_draft".
 Use

 .. code-block:: python